saimouli/px4VIO/README.md

 On a freshly flashed snapdragon, I had to install the following packages
 * python pip
 * python future (`pip install future`)
-* `sudo apt-get install ros-indigo-diagnostic-updater`
-* `sudo apt-get install ros-indigo-angles`
-* `sudo apt-get install ros-indigo-eigen-conversions`
-* `sudo apt-get install ros-indigo-urdf`
-* `sudo apt-get install ros-indigo-tf`
-* `sudo apt-get install ros-indigo-control-toolbox`
+* `sudo apt-get install ros-indigo-diagnostic-updater ros-indigo-angles ros-indigo-eigen-conversions ros-indigo-urdf ros-indigo-tf ros-indigo-control-toolbox`
   If `control-toolbox` cannot be installed due to unmet dependencies, you might have to install the missing dependency yourself.
 In my case overwriting an existing file was necessary for the package `fontconfig-config`.
 That can be done with
   `sudo apt-get -o Dpkg::Options::="--force-overwrite" install fontconfig-config`

 ## Build
 `catkin build`

 Compiling mavros can easily take 30 minutes on the snapdragon.
+You might have to create a swap file when building catkin.
+Check [this website](https://www.digitalocean.com/community/tutorials/how-to-add-swap-space-on-ubuntu-16-04) on how to do that.

 ## High-Level Block Diagram
 ![SnapVislamRosNodeBlockDiagram](images/SnapVislamRosNodeBlockDiagram.jpg)